Get 5% of discount using the code

 • Santiago de Compostela: Explore the Cathedral of Santiago Apostle, the Museum of the Galician People, the Contemporary Art Center, the Monastery of San Martiño Pinario, the old city, the Cidade da Cultura, and the Museo do Viño de Galicia.

 View of a cathedral in Santiago de Compostela.
-Source: RTVE.es
+Source: Shutterstock

 For the best ecotourism experiences, consider exploring the following locations:

-• Picos de Europa National Park: Nestled within the Picos de Europa mountain range spanning Asturias, Cantabria, and Leon, this national park offers a haven for nature enthusiasts.
+• Picos de Europa National Park: Nestled within the Picos de Europa mountain range, which spans Asturias, Cantabria, and Leon, this national park is a haven for nature enthusiasts.
 Activities like hiking, climbing, skiing, and fishing are abundant, making it a paradise for outdoor adventures.

-• Doñana National Park: Situated along Andalusia’s coastline, this park is a wetland of international significance, home to diverse aquatic bird species, including flamingos, herons, and storks.
+• Doñana National Park: Situated along Andalusia’s coastline, this park is a wetland of international significance.
+It is home to diverse aquatic bird species, including flamingos, herons, and storks.

 • Sierra Nevada National Park: Spain’s highest national park, Sierra Nevada, located in Granada province, is a popular destination for adventurers seeking hiking, skiing, and snowboarding activities.